Broome to Perth

 Day 19: Greenhead and Jurien Bay

 Spend a day beachside!
-As you head south you can visit Dynamite Bay near Greenhead where there are good picnic facilities and walking trails.
-However, the highlight is Jurien Bay as you can see sea lions!
-There is a good snorkel trail here and a fantastic beach camp at Sandy Cape where you can also snorkel.
+As you head south you can visit Dynamite Bay near Greenhead where there are good picnic facilities and nice coastal walking trails.
+If you continue heading south you’ll reach Jurien Bay where you’ll have the opportunity to snorkel with sea lions!
+There is also a fantastic beach camp at Sandy Cape where you can also snorkel.

 Day 20: Pinnacles and Lancelin